 - Styling and Editing & Overriding templates

 - Locate layouts, templates, and styles

-Keep looking out for this space for my upcoming posts in the series.
+Keep looking out for this space for my upcoming posts in the series of Magento 2 theme development.
 If you have any issues in this tutorial, then please feel free to let me know via the comments section below.

 Fayyaz is a Magento Community Manager at Cloudways - A Managed Magento Hosting Platform.
 His objective is to learn & share about PHP & Magento Development in Community.
 Fayyaz is a food lover and enjoys driving.
 You can email him at email@example.com